 Laundry.
 It’s something that most adults have to do every day and for most of us, grabbing a bottle or box of detergent at the store is quick, easy, and something we don’t think about.

-Your detergent habit could be having a terrible effect on the environment, though, and there IS a better way!
+However, your detergent habit could be harming the environment, and there IS a better way!

 So, do eco-friendly laundry detergent alternatives really work?
 They sure do!
-In recent years there has been a steady rise in the number of detergents on offer to the average consumer, and with a focus on better technology, eco-friendly detergents have really improved their results.
+In recent years there has been a steady rise in the number of detergents on offer to the average consumer.
+With a focus on better technology, eco-friendly detergents have really improved their results.

 What Makes A Detergent “Eco Friendly”?